-Subscribers pay the subscriber organization (which manages the system) an up front fee or monthly charge for the electricity produced by their share.
+Subscribers pay the array manager an upfront or monthly charge for the electricity produced by their share.

-Subscribers receive credits off their utility bill for the amount of electricity generated by their portion of the community solar system.
+Subscribers receive credit off their utility bill for the value of electricity generated by their portion of the community solar system.

 ABOUT ELECTRICITY BILLS